 What comes after the pandemic?

 Leading through change is hard enough without a global crisis amplifying the urgency and magnitude of every decision.
-For weeks, districts have operated in triage mode, addressing the most immediate problems as they arose and grasping for any solution that could keep kids learning.
-But as the pandemic wears on, it’s time to start addressing the looming questions about the future of education: What happens next?
+In the beginning, districts operated in triage mode, addressing the most immediate problems as they arose and grasping for any solution that could keep kids learning.
+But as the pandemic wore on, they began to address the looming questions about the future of education: What happens next?
 Where do we go from here?

-To do that, district leaders need to step back from the chaos and formulate a more strategic approach to leadership, says former district superintendent Lu Young, executive director of the University of Kentucky’s Center for Next Generation Leadership.
+To do that, district leaders need to formulate a more strategic approach to leadership, says former district superintendent Lu Young, executive director of the University of Kentucky’s Center for Next Generation Leadership.

-“Leaders right now are dealing with the here and now, but it won’t be long before we need to turn our attention to what this means for summer and fall,” she says.
 “I really think strategic leadership is almost like a military operation, where really good learning is captured along the way.
-We’re researching ourselves as crisis leaders in the middle of a crisis.”
+We were researching ourselves as crisis leaders in the middle of a crisis.”